 - Learn about DSSS

 - Learn about the Long Range Profile

-- Learn about the Radio Configurator
+- · Learn about the Radio Configurator

 - Create a Range Test application with a long range PHY

+- Overview measured performance met

+rice

 1 Introduction

 One of the most important performance metrics for an IoT application is maximum usable range.
 Practically speaking, this refers to the maximum distance at which messages can be received without a loss of information.
 The achievable range is impacted by many different factors: